ronnyml/snowplow-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-operating-Snowplow.md

 	}
 ```

-The above statement grants gruop members all the permissions required to run Elastic Mapreduce.
+The above statement grants group members all the permissions required to run Elastic Mapreduce.
 Note that this includes a number of permissions for EC2 (on which EMR runs), Cloudwatch and Simple DB (which EMR uses for job monitoring and debugging).

 We need to add additional permissinons to give the user the required access to S3 to read, write and delete files (as part of file moves) as required.
 We want to restrict these permissions to just those locations that are used by the Snowplow data pipeline.
 You can identify these locations by referring to the `config.yml` files for EmrEtlRunner and StorageLoader.
 (They can be found on the repo [here] [emretlrunner.config]) and [here] [storageloader.config].)